ioos/soundcoop/README.md

 U.S. and international scientists contributed PAM data spanning 12 separate long-term monitoring projects.
 Datasets from ten of these projects were used to calculate a specific sound level metric, [hybrid millidecade (HMD) spectra](https://doi.org/10.1121/10.0003324), across a diversity of labs and instruments.

 The collaborative effort of the SoundCoop led to several advances in data management, processing, dissemination, visualization, and knowledge sharing.
-* Two open access software toolkits were produced/enhanced by project members to process SoundCoop datasets into one-minute HMD spectra, namely [MANTA](https://bitbucket.org/CLO-BRP/manta-wiki/wiki/Home) and [PyPAM](https://github.com/lifewatch/pypam)/[PyPAM-Based Processing](https://pypi.org/project/mbari-pbp/) or PBP
+* Two open access software toolkits were produced/enhanced by project members to process SoundCoop datasets into one-minute HMD spectra, namely [MANTA](https://bitbucket.org/CLO-BRP/manta-wiki/wiki/Home) and [PyPAM](https://github.com/lifewatch/pypam)/[PyPAM-Based Processing](https://pypi.org/project/mbari-pbp/) or PBP.
 * SoundCoop Project members, along with the NCEI passive acoustic data archive team, established a standards-driven netCDF format, which greatly facilitated comparison and distribution of the HMD sound levels.
 * The project developers at Axiom Data Science built an [interactive data portal](https://soundcoop.portal.axds.co/#) to visualize and explore the SoundCoop datasets alongside environmental data to show the benefits of connecting acoustic and non-acoustic information.